 In a report dated September 6, 2000, the Market Surveillance Committee of the California ISO concluded that price caps have little ability to constrain prices.
 Specifically, it noted that monthly average energy prices in California during June of this year, when the price cap was $750/MWh, were lower than monthly average energy prices during August of this year, when the price cap was $250/MWh – even though energy consumption was virtually the same in both months.

 The simple fact is that price caps don’t work.
-Moreover, those who see them as a salvation to current high prices ignore fundamental economic realities and, as a result, are likely to be “hoisted by their own petard.”
+In particular, wholesale price caps fail to provide the needed protection to retail consumers – the primary stimulous for this investigation in the first place.
+Moreover, those who see price caps as their salvation to current high prices ignore fundamental economic realities and, as a result, are likely to be “hoisted by their own petard.”
+Rather, California’s Public Utilities Commission, if it began to focus on the state’s retail consumers, could provide meaningful relief -- at the retail level -- where it counts.

 2. Price Caps Deter Needed Investment in New California Generation

 Like rent control, price caps tend to be at best a short term palliative, with long term negative repercussions.
 Rent control discourages the construction of new housing stock.
 Price caps discourage the investment in and construction of new generation assets.
-In each case, the long term ramification is negative and counterintuitive to the policy goals of the regulators who seek to impose them.
+In each case, the long-term ramification is negative and counterintuitive to the policy goals of the regulators who seek to impose them.
 Moreover, whether price caps are set on an interregional, intermarket, or intertemporal basis, they cause unintended negative effects in other areas and motivate market participants to engage in elaborate exercises to avoid the caps.
-This may result in higher overall energy costs (as observed by the ISO when it reduced its buyer’s price caps) or it may encourage developers of generation to migrate to other markets with either no or higher caps.
+This may result in higher overall energy costs (as observed by the ISO when it reduced its buyer’s price caps) or it may encourage developers of generation to migrate to other markets with either no or higher caps and much more regulatory certainty.
+After all, certainty breeds efficient markets.

 The imposition of price caps, even “soft” caps as directed in the November 1 Order, have a direct chilling effect on the development of new generation.
-In fact, immediately subsequent to the issuance of the November 1 Order, the trade press reported that both Enron and Calpine were canceling new peaker generation projects in California, with a combined total capacity of almost 400 megawatts.
-The reality is that the continued presence of price caps and the threat of refunds will deter new generation from being built.
+In fact, immediately subsequent to the issuance of the November 1 Order, the trade press reported that both Enron and Calpine were canceling new peaking generation projects in California, with a combined total capacity of almost 400 megawatts.
+The reality is that the continued presence of price caps,excessive regulatory uncertainty and the threat of refunds will deter new generation from being built.
 If the Commission wishes to see generation increased in California, it needs to refrain from imposing price caps.
 Nevertheless, the November 1 Order imposes a $150/MWh “soft” cap.
 WPTF discusses this feature in the following section and suggests certain revisions to it.